FAQs

 In Fiscal Year (FY) 2015, Howard County experienced a $15.8 million shortfall, requiring mid-year budget cuts.
 Further, the county anticipates only $15.6 million in increased revenue for FY 2016, with the majority of that money automatically assigned to the Howard County Public School System to fulfill the State’s Maintenance of Effort formula.

 This challenging fiscal situation led the Spending Affordability Committee to recommend the continuation of the Watershed Protection Fee for FY 2016.
-Based on this recommendation, the County Executive determined it to be fiscally prudent to continue the Watershed Protection Fee for FY 2016.
+Based on this recommendation, the County Executive determined it to be fiscally prudent to continue the Watershed Protection Fee.

 Why do I have to pay for rain falling on my property?